-Diagnosing and treating patients with greater precision is at the heart of The Keck Effect.
-Medication can be a challenge, but over time, the Keck Medicine of USC team found an effective form of combination therapy.
-Fitzgerald now reports that his gait is more stable and his speech returned to normal — important for a man who has found great success in the boardroom.
+Medication for MS patients can be a challenge, but over time, the Keck Medicine team found an effective form of combination therapy for Fitzgerald.
+He now reports that his gait is more stable and his speech returned to normal — important for a man who has found great success in the boardroom.
 In fact, Fitzgerald has even returned the business world, consulting in technology.
 “I can now comfortably get together with someone in business,” he says.
 “You wouldn’t even know I have MS.”

 Even though he knows the disease is still degenerative, he has never felt more encouraged since his diagnosis.